 Founded in 2011 by Brighton mum, Katie Elfer; Cookery Doodle Doo is now a fast-growing national franchise with cooking teachers operating in Sussex Hampshire and Gloucestershire.
 With hundreds of children learning to cook with the school over the last few years, the company has tailored the range to encourage budding young foodies and build their confidence in the kitchen.

 Cookery Doodle Doo founder Katie Elfer said Many children love watching Master Chef and the Great British Bake Off and they want to look the part too.
-Our students have been the inspiration for this new range and many of the little ones even drew me designs that they had dreamt up some of which have made the final cut!
+Our students have been the inspiration for this new range and many of the little ones even drew me designs that they had dreamt up, some of them reminded of blank onesies, others were more unique some of which have made the final cut!
 Its really rewarding seeing children develop an understanding and enjoyment for homemade food, and dressing the part can be great fun and also practical when it gets a bit messy!

 The range has taken months to design, test, manufacture and involved many of the schools children in the development process and clothing photo shoot.